Toledo School for the Arts

-First Friday
+Events

 First Friday is a monthly event for the public with performances, demonstrations and exhibits of student work.
 The highlight of each year is Kaleidoscope, a performance and art exhibit that features student works from each department as well as student soloists.
 Students collectively participate in an average of 180 performances and exhibitions each year.

 Community

 TSA has "ARTnerships" with Toledo's major cultural institutions, including the Toledo Symphony Orchestra, the Arts Commission of Greater Toledo, the Toledo Museum of Art, the Toledo Ballet Association, Toledo Repertoire Theatre, and Ballet Theatre of Toledo.
 ARTnerships are community organizations that share TSA's vision.

 History

 The Toledo School for the Arts began operating in 1999.

 In 2004, TSA moved to 333 14th Street, the former Willys Overland building located in uptown Toledo.
 In 2009 the school opened its own gallery to allow them the ability to hold art shows and sell student art throughout the year.

 In 2008 TSA was awarded a No School Left Behind Blue Ribbon from the US Department of Education.
 In 2007 TSA was identified as one of the leading charter schools in the nation, and featured in the US Department of Education publication, Innovations in Education Reform.
 TSA has twice been designated a Bronze Medal School by U.S. News & World Report.

 In 2016 TSA was named the number one charter school in Ohio by the website Niche, a website that ranks schools based on data and reviews.
 They were also named the 25th best school in Ohio by Niche.

 In 2019 TSA unveiled an Ohio Historic Marker on the corner of 14th and Adams detailing the history of the building which was constructed in the early 1900s by the Willys Overland Company.
 During the unveiling the school announced plans to expand the historic building with an addition and increase student enrollment.
-This marker was then, in 2021, knocked down in a motor vehicle accident and has not since been replaced.
+This marker was then, in 2021, knocked down in a motor vehicle accident and was officially replaced in fall of 2025.

 In 2022 the Toledo School for the Arts began groundbreaking on a major expansion.